Northwest swelters under 'uncomfortable' multiday heat wave

 “This is pretty hot,” Carr said.
 “I can just take my uniform off, jump in there with my shorts for my break, and hang out for a good 10 or 15 minutes.”

-Temperatures soared to 100 degrees Fahrenheit (37.8 Celsius) in Oregon’s largest city Tuesday.
-It is expected to be the hottest day of a heat spell that meteorologists believe will be unusually long for the Pacific Northwest, a region that rarely sees such scorching weather.
+Temperatures soared to 102 degrees Fahrenheit (38.9 Celsius) in Oregon’s largest city on Tuesday, which is expected to be the hottest day of a scorching spell that will be unusually long for this part of the United States.
+It was also a new daily record for the city for July 26, besting the previous mark set in 2020.

 Elsewhere in Washington state, record daily temperatures were also registered in Bellingham and the capital Olympia, which experienced 90 F (32.2 C) and 97 F (36.1 C) respectively.